RochaLeandro/leandro-rocha/README.md

 # Read and Extract User's Access Information

 Laravel application to read and extract information from users and their access history.
+This application implements a Vue.js pagination component for Laravel paginators that works with Bootstrap.

 ## Getting Started